ericmjl/small-group/README.md

     $ git remote add origin <your private github repository URL>
     $ git push --set-upstream origin master

-Once this is done, synchronization is done automatically each time you run the app, through a script called `sync_smallgroup_data.sh`.
+Once this is done, synchronization is done automatically each time you run the app, through a script called [`sync.sh`](./sync.sh).

 To close the app, close the terminal window in which you ran the app.